 Make sure to check every few hours to ensure that the wood chips don’t burn completely.
-Also, be sure to leave enough space between sausages on the grill to allow for even smoke absorption.
+Also, be sure to leave enough space between sausage on the grill to allow for even smoke absorption.

-Store Your Sausages Properly
+Proper Ways to Store Your Sausages

 For maximum flavor, you can leave them wrapped for a few days to allow the smoke to penetrate the meat even further.

 Cold smoking sausage is an excellent method for adding flavor and extending the meat’s shelf life.
 Safety is critical, and you must guarantee that your smoker has adequate ventilation and that you cook the sausage thoroughly.